interactiveaudiolab/VocalSketchDataSet/README.md

 ## Description of directories
 * **vocal\_imitations/included** - This directory contains all of the vocal imitation recordings that met our inclusion criteria and were included in our analysis
 * **vocal\_imitations/excluded** - This directory contains all of the vocal imitation recordings that did not meet our inclusion criteria and were not included in our analysis
 * **sound\_recordings** - This directory contains the audio files for the referent 'sound recording' instantiations of audio concepts.
 These are the sounds that contributors of vocal imitations listened to, prior to making their imitations.
 Here, we provide only those referent sounds we have permission to redistribute, which is all but the 'everyday' sounds.
-NOTE: If you want to obtain the 'everyday' sounds you must obtain them from http://marcellm.people.cofc.edu/confrontation%20sound%20naming/confront.htm since we cannot redistribute them.
-Use 'everyday_filename_translation.csv' to rename the files to the naming used in this data set.

 ## Description of the columns of the CSV files
 ### Column descriptions for sound\_recordings.csv